eoconnor6797/1upwebapp/README.md

 ## Test Health Systems
 You can test the demo web app with one of these [FHIR health system accounts](https://1up.health/dev/doc/fhir-test-credentials).

+## Future Improvements
+- deploy to AWS ECR and ECS instead of heroku
+- deploy a production mail server
+- better secrets management
+- use CI/CD environment (Jenkins or AWS codeDeploy) for deployments instead of running script locally
+- connect git repo directly to CI pipeline
+- have tests block deployment script (requires passing tests)

+## Notes
+- Deployment is done using docker and heroku
+- I needed to make a few changes to the application:
+  - allow a port to be assigned through environment varibales (heroku randomly assingns ports)
+  - for some reason I needed to rename `header.js` to get it to be recognized by the imports
+- I was only able to test this on linux (that is all I have available to me) but it should also work on MacOS

 ## Optional Setup: Setup email using actual email (relay) server
 Either run a test local server for development